dqops/dqo/docs/dqo-concepts/architecture/check-execution-flow.md

 ## DQOps engine internal components
 The diagrams above showed the check execution data flows.
 The following diagram shows DQOps internal components that are used during the data quality check execution.
+DQOps core engine is a Java Spring Boot application.
+Please notice how the DQOps core engine communicates with spawned Python processes that run the Jinja2 templating engine, and the Python data quality rules.

 ![DQOps engine components](https://dqops.com/docs/images/architecture/DQOps-engine-components-min.png)